Authentic Lessons for 21st Century Learning

 Explore

 1. Each student should have a piece of white printer paper.
-Using pencil and pressing very lightly, a large oval should be drawn, taking as much of the page as possible, getting as close to all four sides as possible.
+Ask students to draw a large oval, using pencil and pressing very lightly, and taking up as much of the page as possible, getting as close to all four sides as possible.
 This oval will serve as the border of the student's thumbprint.
 It is important to draw lightly, because this line will be erased later.
 For students who would benefit from a modification during this stage, there is a template provided on the Thumbprint Biography handout that may be printed to use or trace.

-2. Once the oval is drawn, students will begin to fill it with the lines of their thumbprint.
+2. Once they have drawn the oval, ask students to begin to fill it with the lines of their thumbprint.
 The best way to start is to the find the element on the print called "the core" (shown in the first video) and to draw that.
 The core is the central, "main event" of the thumbprint, and is a good place to start so that all other lines can radiate from it.

 3. Advise students to find any other interesting elements of their thumbprints that stick out as unique and to draw those in next.
 Remind students that everyone is unique and therefore their thumbprints will look very different from each other; some students may have whorls and deltas and others may not.